-- (2) To minimize the impact of development adjacent to waterways on adjacent properties upstream, downstream and across waterways; - (3) To review development plans for property adjacent to waterways to minimize the obstruction of the conveyance of floodwaters; - (4) To provide for the maintenance and/or enhancement of the riparian environment including wildlife habitat along waterways; - (5) To carry out the provisions of the comprehensive plan as well as health, safety and welfare with regard to properties adjacent to waterways; - (6) To warn that City review and approval is not going to prevent flooding and that flooding may occur; - (7) To advise of flood hazards and studies and options available; - (8) To review drainage/obstructions to flood carrying capacity and to advise on methods that may be used to moderate impact of the development; and - (9) To review landscaping and access for flood carrying capacity and preservation or enhancement of riparian vegetation. - b.
-The Waterways Design Review Subdistrict is hereby established and shall be defined as including all those parcels of property within the City limits lying adjacent to or within twenty five feet (25') of the mean high water mark of the Big Wood River, Trail Creek and Warm Springs Creek and any and all channels, having year round or intermittent flow, thereof. - c.
-"Development", as defined in section 17.08.020 of this title, and construction or placement of buildings or structures, including additions to any such structures or buildings existing-(insert date of ordinance adoption) at the effective date hereof, and landscaping changes within the Riparian Zone\for parcels under development with new structures and parcels developed with structures after (insert date riparian standard were adopted 1988), upon real property within the Waterways Design Review Subdistrict shall be subject to design review and shall-require said approval under section 17.88.050 of this article, prior to issuance of a building permit, excavation/grading permit or commencement of any work associated with any such activity. - d.
-Applications for floodplain development permits and waterways design review shall be made according to this chapter. - C. Uses Permitted and Prohibited: Due to the potential hazard to individuals as well as public health, safety and welfare, uses allowed in the Floodplain Management Overlay Zoning District are those which are permitted, conditional, and accessory as contained in the underlying zoning district; due to the sensitive ecology of the river system and riparian area and the detrimental impacts that uncontrolled use of pesticides and herbicides can create to both the river system and human health and, due to the extremely hazardous nature of the floodway due to velocity of floodwaters carrying debris, potential projectiles and erosion potential, the following provisions apply, in addition to all others:
+- a.
+To guide development adjacent to waterways toward the most appropriate building envelope for its particular - b.
+To minimize the impact of development adjacent to waterways on adjacent properties upstream, downstream and across waterways; - c.
+To review development plans for property adjacent to waterways to minimize the obstruction of the conveyance of floodwaters; - d.
+To provide for the stewardship, maintenance and/or enhancement of the Riparian Zone and riparian environment, including wildlife habitat along waterways; - e.
+To carry out the provisions of the comprehensive plan as well as health, safety, and welfare with regard to properties adjacent to waterways; - f.
+To warn that City review and approval is not going to prevent flooding and that flooding may occur; - g.
+To advise of flood hazards and studies and options available; - h.
+To review obstructions to flood carrying capacity and to advise on methods that may be used to moderate impact of the development: - i.
+To review landscaping and access for flood carrying capacity and preservation or enhancement of riparian vegetation; and - j.
+To provide regulations for the Riparian Zone. - 8.
+"Development", as defined in section 17.08.020 of this title, and construction or placement of buildings or structures, including additions to any such structures or buildings existing (insert date of ordina adoption)permitted after November 20th, 1989, and landscaping changes within the Riparian Zone for parcels under development with new structures and parcels developed with structures after (insert date riparian standard were adopted - 1989)November 20th, 1989, upon real property within the Waterways Review District shall require said approval under section 17.88.050 of this article, prior to issuance of a building permit, excavation/grading permit or commencement of any work associated with any such activity. - C. Uses Permitted and Prohibited in the Floodplain Management Overlay Zoning District and the Waterways Review District: Due to the potential hazard to individuals as well as public health, safety and welfare, uses allowed in the Floodplain Management Overlay Zoning District and the Waterways Review District are those which are permitted, conditional, and accessory as contained in the underlying zoning district.
+Due to the sensitive ecology of the river system and riparian area and the detrimental impacts that uncontrolled use of pesticides and herbicides can create to both the river system and human health and, due to the extremely hazardous nature of the floodway due to velocity of floodwaters carrying debris, potential projectiles and erosion potential, the following provisions apply, in addition to all others: